mischatch/Flounce-app/README.md

 ## Storage
  * aws.amazon for storing pictures, such as user profile pictures and project pictures.

-# Future features
+# Future Features

-## User create
-  User create page with ability to change information and upload custom avatar.

-## Project create
-  Ability to create project.

-## Project tags
+* Project tags
-  Ability to add a tag to any project and be able to search by tag along all the projects.
+  *  Ability to add a tag to any project and be able to search by tag along all the projects.

-## User Follows
+* User Follows
-  Ability to follow any user with a feed page.
+  * Ability to follow any user with a feed page.